You might have heard his name before now, but Carl-Johan Forssen Ehrlin is presently the toast of parents around the world.

 The 35-page paperback utilizes positive and psychological reinforcement techniques to assist kids to relax, focus and finally dose off.
 It is so successful that it is presently the number 1 bestselling book on Amazon.

 Forssen Ehrlin said the book took over four years to perfect.
 With help from parents, who are asked to yawn and emphasize a certain word, he suggested that the story presents “the oral equivalent of trying to get a baby to sleep”.

-However, what if “The Rabbit Who Wishes to Fall Asleep” cannot usher your restless baby into the land of sleep?
+However, what if “The little Elephant Who wants to Fall Asleep” cannot usher your restless baby into the land of sleep?
 Below are four tricks that may help to bring on the Zzzzzz.

 Table of Contents

 Little babies do not have a grasp of when it is either night and day; however, they do know when mummy wants to play.
 In case your baby wakes up at 2.am in the morning crying and you respond by actively trying to keep them entertained, they will rightly believe that it is time to play.